 Businesses will need to adapt their strategies, innovate and develop technologies that will support the transition to a lower carbon future.
 Energy producers and suppliers, like Shell, will need to act to enable this shift.

 In December 2017, Shell announced its Net Carbon Footprint ambition.
 Our plan is to reduce the Net Carbon Footprint of the energy products we sell in step with society's progress towards meeting the Paris Agreement.

-We will set specific Net Carbon Footprint targets each year for the following three- or five-year period.
-Beginning in 2019, we have set an unconditional three-year target to reduce our Net Carbon Footprint by 2% to 3% by the end of 2021, compared to a 2016 baseline.
+We will set specific Net Carbon Footprint targets each year for the following three- to five-year period.
+Beginning in 2019, we set an unconditional three-year target to reduce our Net Carbon Footprint by 2% to 3% by the end of 2021, compared to a 2016 baseline.
 This was followed-up in 2020 with a target of a 3% to 4% reduction by the end of 2022, against the same baseline.

 Greenhouse gas emissions need to be reduced in all parts of the energy system.
 As shown in Chart 1 above, there are three ways to achieve this: improve energy productivity; change the mix of energy products; and store emissions in carbon sinks.

 As an energy supplier, Shell has the ability to change the mix of the energy products that we sell to reduce the average carbon intensity and we can also develop carbon sinks within our own operations.
 These actions are the focus of the Net Carbon Footprint.